 Thank you for supporting my small business!

-In the Month of June, I will be having a CARD Fiesta Class on the 17th from 12 noon to 3 pm at a local Mexican Restaurant.
+In the Month of November, I will be having a CARD Fiesta Class on the 4th and 18th from 12:30 p.m. to 3:30 p.m. at a local Mexican Restaurant.
 Come socialize with other stampers, eat Mexican food, and stamp some cards.
 There will be a variety of cards for you to make each session.
 Feel free to invite a friend.
 For details to attend, contact me.
 I would love to connect with you there.

-This year I also instituted a Kit-Together on the first Friday of the month at 7 pm EST. This month’s gathering will be on the 2nd of June and July’s will be on the 7th.
+This year I also instituted a Kit-Together on the first Friday of the month at 7 pm EST. This month’s gathering will be on the 3rd of November and December’s will be on the 1st.
 Contact me if you would like to attend.
 Bring a Kit to work on.
 Feel free also to bring a friend.
 You can order one from my online store search under Kit Collection, or I have a few kits on hand that you can get cash and carry.
 I hope you will attend.

-Also, I will have our Paper Pumpkin Procrastinators Group meet on the last Friday of the month also at 7 pm EST. This month’s gathering is on the 30th of June and July’s will be on the 28th.
+Also, I will have our Paper Pumpkin Procrastinators Group meet on the last Friday of the month also at 7 pm EST. This month’s gathering is on the 24th of November and December’s will be on the 29th.
 That is my way of ensuring that all my subscribers get their kits done every month.

-In summary, I have one YouTube Live Stream per week this year on Tuesdays, but I will have plenty of video content for you on my YouTube channel to stream at your leisure so keep going there for more video instruction.
+Also, I live stream on YouTube on Tuesday nights at 8 PM EST and on Thursday afternoons at 1 PM EST. Replays are also available if these times do not work for you.
+I also have plenty of video content for you on my YouTube channel to stream at your leisure, so keep going there for more video instruction.

 As always, thank you for visiting me 🙂